makleczy/RoostRingSearch/README.md

 pip install --upgrade arm-pyart astral boto3 haversine matplotlib timezonefinder
 ```

 Then restart the runtime.
 Upload the RoostRingSearch.py file to "Files" on the left side of the page.
+Run the imports listed above.

 ### Basic use